Why working harder won’t fix what foundational brain support can.

 We work with clients in Colorado Springs and nationwide through professionally guided at-home programs — built around your brain, your history, and your goals.

-If you’re reading this and recognizing your own brain in these words — whether you’re exhausted or just tired of feeling capped — you don’t have to figure it out alone.
+If you are reading this and recognizing your own brain in these words — whether you are exhausted or just tired of feeling capped — you do not have to figure it out alone.

 Here are three ways we can do it together: